rpomponio/neuroHarmonize/README.rst

          ...,
          [1119.6, 1071.6,  ..., 326.6]])

-The dimensionality of this matrix must be: N_samples x N_features.
+The dimensionality of this matrix must be: **N_samples x N_features**

-You must also provide a **covariate matrix** which is a ``pandas`` DataFrame containing covariates to control for during harmonization.
-All covariates must be encoded numerically (no categorical covariates allowed).
-The DataFrame must also contain a single column "SITE" with labels for ComBat to identify sites.
+You must also provide a **covariate matrix** which is a ``pandas.DataFrame`` containing all covariates to control for during harmonization.
+All covariates must be encoded numerically (you must handle categorical covariates in a pre-processing step, see ``pandas.get_dummies``).
+The ``DataFrame`` must also contain a single column called "SITE" with labels that identify sites (the labels in "SITE" need not be numeric).

 ::